Having faith in God during difficult times can be incredibly hard. Excruciating. Even physically painful.

 Bible study–a time of deep connection with God–is exactly what you need right now.

-And, day-by-day, these 5Rs Bible Study Journals are designed to teach you how to grow closer to God.
+And, day-by-day, this love Bible study is designed to teach you how to grow closer to God.

 Won’t you take that step today?
 Why not pick up one or both of these journals right now?

-You've got nothing to lose!
-Let these journals transform this difficult time into a season of beautiful spiritual growth!
+You’ve got nothing to lose!
+Let this Bible study on love transform this difficult time into a season of beautiful spiritual growth!